apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 example `git checkout providers-amazon/7.0.0rc2`

-Note you probably will see message `You are in 'detached HEAD' state.` This is expected. the RC tag is most likely behind main branch.
+Note you probably will see message `You are in 'detached HEAD' state.` This is expected, the RC tag is most likely behind the main branch.

 * Verify the artifacts that would be uploaded: